Custom API Endpoint

 1. Create Module Collection

-To get started, you need to create a new Module Collection in Test Modeller.
+To get started, you need to create a new Module Collection in Quality Modeller.
 This will hold all of the API definitions and functions created.
 A best practise is to keep everything as componentised as possible, either by endpoint or business function.

 Once clicking on creating a New Module Collection, the new module collection will appear.
 Select the appropriate framework, name, and description for your module.